vishant-pandit-01/random-number/README.md

 ## new repository as a sample of my paragraph
-# at a same time paragraph change in current world time
+# at a same time paragraph
-the ptoject of random numbers